Anthony Byrne (politician): Joint Committee on Intelligence and Security

-Rudd-Gillard Leadership Contest
+Rudd–Gillard leadership contest

-During the Rudd-Gillard years, Byrne was described as 'a key Rudd backer' and Rudd's 'loyal lieutenant'.
+During the Rudd–Gillard years, Byrne was described as "a key Rudd backer" and Rudd's "loyal lieutenant".
 On the day of Rudd's February 2012 challenge for the leadership of the Labor Party against Julia Gillard, the Herald Sun published an article by Bryne in which he detailed his reasons for supporting Kevin Rudd to be re-installed as Prime Minister.
-In a show of solidarity within the Federal Parliamentary Labor Party, Byrne appeared alongside fellow Labor MP Richard Marles in an interview on the Australian breakfast television program Sunrise following Rudd's unsuccessful challenge against Gillard to call for an end to divisions within the Labor Caucus and a renewed concentration on governing the country.
+In a show of solidarity within the Federal Parliamentary Labor Party, Byrne appeared alongside fellow Labor MP Richard Marles in an interview on the Australian breakfast television program Sunrise following Rudd's unsuccessful challenge against Gillard to call for an end to divisions within the Labor caucus and a renewed concentration on governing the country.

-Taxi and Hire Car Industry
+Taxi and hire car industry

-Byrne has been named as 'one of the few MPs at either federal or state level to have voiced support for licence-holders.'
+Byrne has been named as "one of the few MPs at either federal or state level to have voiced support for licence-holders".

 At a taxi rally in Narre Warren on 18 October 2015, attended by more than 300 people, Byrne heavily criticised the then technically illegal and unregulated ride-sharing service for undercutting the taxi industry.
 Byrne was reported to have said that "behind every taxi is a family", and that "In contrast to taxi and hire car operators, Uber has not been complying with a number of State and Federal government laws, regulations and taxes."
 Byrne rejected the idea that Uber provided a ride-sharing service and argued the company needed to be governed by the same rules as taxis.
 Additionally, Byrne said that "If Uber does become properly regulated and the value of taxi licences and plates are reduced then the taxi industry should be appropriately compensated."
 Concluding, Byrne said that "Our community needs to understand that behind every taxi is a family.
 We can't just stand by and wait as an industry that employs nearly 200,000 people goes to the wall."